 1. Throw out all the plastic!
 There is really no reason to use plastic these days.
 It is bad for our health and it is bad for the environment.

 So do yourself, and the earth, a favour and store your food in glass containers, use glass or stainless steel bottles for your drinks, and attach a water filter to your sink for drinking water.
-Learn how to detox your kitchen from plastic here.

 3. Ditch the antibacterial soap.
 There is really no need to use antibacterial soaps and like agents.
 A healthy amount of bacteria on our skin also help to build a stronger microbiome (or the world of microorganisms that we are all host to).

-5. Get a filter for your showerhead and drinking water.
+5. Get a filter for your shower head and drinking water.
 Yes, you read that right.
 Our skin is the largest organ in our body and it absorbs many things that come in contact with it.
 This includes the water that we shower with.

 In order to avoid excess exposure to chlorine from the water, get a shower filter to avoid further damage to your thyroid and hormonal health.
 Filtering your drinking water from toxins is also important.
 Use a reverse osmosis filter or a berkey filter.